ibliskavka/bliskavka-com/source/_posts/debug-with-jasmine-ts.md

   - Lambda
 ---

-At work we develop a lot of AWS Lambda code and occasionally I see a junior developer deploy a Lambda EACH time they test, and they test manually in the Lambda UI!
+At work, we develop a lot of AWS Lambda code and occasionally I see a junior developer deploy a Lambda EACH time they test, and they test manually in the Lambda UI!

 <!-- more -->